DylJFern/LHL-SQL-Project1/cleaning_data.md

 ![SQL-Project1-Pic8](https://github.com/DylJFern/lighthouse-labs-ds/assets/128000630/4fe53478-3696-4dfe-920e-8faa6dddd256)

-We notice there are 5 rows displayed with '(Other)', to remove them and update the column we can use
+We notice there are 5 rows displayed with '(Other)' and know that the total number of rows in the 'all_sessions' table is 15,134.
+Running the previous query with NOT clause in the WHERE statement alongside previously mentioned checkes returns 15,129 (= 15,134 - 5) rows which confirms there are only 5 rows of unexpected data.
+To remove them and update the column we can use
 ```sql
 --UPDATE & SET: modify data in a table with new values that are specified
 update all_sessions